AtlassianPS/ConfluencePS/docs/en-US/Get-Page.md

 ### -PageID
 Filter results by page ID.
-Best option if you already know the ID, as it bypasses result limit problems.
+Best option if you already know the ID.

 ```yaml
 Type: Int32[]